fl0wxr/img-sim/README.md

   <img src="./asset/loss.png" width="1200" height="auto">
 </p>

 Figure 1.
-Loss plots on the train and validation sets during training.
+Loss plots of the ResNet model on the train and validation sets during training.

 <br>